inet-framework/inet-showcases/general/mobility/doc/index.rst

    systems, the projection is the Z axis by default, can be overridden with the scene visualizer

-The ``SceneCanvasVisualizer`` module allows configuring a different 2D projection using angle, scaling and translation parameters.
+The :ned:`SceneCanvasVisualizer` module allows configuring a different 2D projection using angle, scaling and translation parameters.
 For more information, see `Visualizing the Physical
 Environment </showcases/visualizater/environment>`__